zoff-music/zoff/server/README.md

 Returns 403 for bad authentication
 Returns 409 if the song exists
+Returns 429 if you're doing too much of this request, with a Retry-After int value in the header.
 Returns 200 and the added song object if successful
 ```